 Service personnel, having successfully completed certain approved training courses, may be awarded a limited amount of academic credit once proof of this training has been provided to the Registrar’s Office.
 MCCC follows the American Council on Education Guide to the evaluation of educational experience in the armed services

-Per MCCC Policy 3.05, as of Fall Semester 2019, any individual using educational assistance under either Chapter 30 (Montgomery GI Bill Active Duty Program), Chapter 31 (Vocational Rehabilitation), Chapter 33 (Post-9/11 GI Bill),Chapter 35 (Survivors' and Dependents' Educational Assistance Program) and Chapter 1606 ofTitle 10 U.S.C.
+Per MCCC Policy 3.05 (Tuition and Fees), as of Fall Semester 2019, any individual using educational assistance under either Chapter 30 (Montgomery GI Bill Active Duty Program), Chapter 31 (Vocational Rehabilitation), Chapter 33 (Post-9/11 GI Bill),Chapter 35 (Survivors' and Dependents' Educational Assistance Program) and Chapter 1606 ofTitle 10 U.S.C.
 (Montgomery GI Bill - Selected Reserve), of Title 38, United States Code, and/or the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C. §3311(b)(9)), who lives in the State of Michigan while attending Monroe County Community College (regardless of his/her formal state of residence) shall be charged no more than in-county tuition.

 Military Tuition Assistance